 This course provides an introductory overview to the field of linguistics as well as an introduction to the main language groups originating in Europe: the Germanic, Romance and Slavic groups, as well as other languages such as Modern Greek and the invented international language Esperanto.
-Through guided individual and group research, students will learn more about these languages and the process of second language acquisition, while examining texts and materials that give insight into transformations in European cultures in the 20th and 21st centuries.
+Through guided individual and group research, students will learn more about these languages and the process of second language acquisition, while examining texts and materials that give insight into transformations in European cultural and intellectual history in the 20th and 21st centuries.

 This introductory course to European (and by extension, world) languages and cultures, fully integrated into the University Studies curriculum in Cluster 4C, would begin with a three-week introduction to linguistics.
-Students would learn the International Phonetic Alphabet, and practice writing English words in this way; review of parts of speech, verb tenses and accents, and look at how English is used as an European and global lingua franca between native and non-native speakers.
+Apart from units on phonology, morphology and syntax, students would learn the International Phonetic Alphabet, and practice writing English words in this way; review of parts of speech, verb tenses and accents, and look at how English is used as an European and global lingua franca between native and non-native speakers.
 As a point of contrast, students will look at the story behind the world’s best-known constructed ‘international’ language, Esperanto, and thus begin to learn a first other language in the course.

 In the second unit, we would move on to the Germanic languages, beginning with an over of the two surviving branches (North and West), and then concentrating on one in each branch: German, the most widely spoken of them apart from English, and the one often considered the easiest for English speakers to learn: Swedish.
 Attention will also be given to characteristics of other Scandinavian languages and German, through basic greetings and phrases, popular music available on the Internet, and one film in German.